How to choose the best Fins

-The most common type of strap found on high end fins are spring or bungee straps that are very quick and easy to fit by simply pulling the strap over the heel.
-The spring or elasticity of the strap then provide a comfortable pull to keep your foot in the pocket.
+The most common type of straps found on high-end fins is spring or bungee straps that are very quick and easy to fit by simply pulling the strap over the heel.
+The spring or elasticity of the strap then provides a comfortable pull to keep your foot in the pocket.

 The Fin Blade

-From this point onward fin design can vary greatly from a simple paddle style fin to hinging designs that are designed to angle the blade for optimal thrust.
-There are generally a couple standardised elements of the blade though.
+From this point, onward fin design can vary greatly from a simple paddle-style fin to hinging designs that are designed to angle the blade for optimal thrust.
+There are generally a couple of standardised elements of the blade though.

-The other little features that crops up on a lot of fins are winglets.
-They perform the same function as on airplanes, helping to reduce drag as water is pushed over and along the blade.
+The other little features that crop up on a lot of fins are winglets.
+They perform the same function as on aeroplanes, helping to reduce drag as water is pushed over and along the blade.

 Standard Paddle Blade

-This is the simplest blade type that uses a single material blade between the side bars that may or may not feature winglets are raised bars that run the length of the blade to help control the water down the blade.
-This style of fin are often the most cost effective but will usually perform poorly compared to other styles.
+This is the simplest blade type that uses a single material blade between the sidebars that may or may not feature winglets are raised bars that run the length of the blade to help control the water down the blade.
+This style of the fin is often the most cost-effective but will usually perform poorly compared to other styles.

-The theory is that a high pressure is created on one side and a low pressure on the other, effectively pushing the diver through the water.
-In practice split fins offer a lighter kick that needs less force and stress on the ankle.
+The theory is that high pressure is created on one side and low pressure on the other, effectively pushing the diver through the water.
+In practice split, fins offer a lighter kick that needs less force and stress on the ankle.

 Hinge / Pivot Fins